yoyoberenguer/UDP-Broadcasting-synchronized/README.md

 [+]INFO - Video socket listening to 192.168.1.110 59000
 ```
 On the other machine (same, specify the address of the listener, here 192.168.1.110)
+Control event is listening on port 58997
+Video is listening on port 59000
+Sound is listening on port 58999
 ```
 machine with ip 192.168.1.112
 C:\>UDP_Broadcast.exe -a 192.168.1.110 -p 59000